 Problem #3 – Add-ons causing problems with Kodi not working, running slow, or crashing

-Some add-ons, particularly those that haven’t been updated in a while, may be causing issues and result in Kodi not working properly, running slow, or crashing all the time.
+Some add-ons, particularly those that haven’t been updated in a while, may cause issues and result in Kodi not working properly, running slow, or crashing all the time.

 - Deleting add-ons, repositories, and sources that you no longer use or haven’t been updated in a while can help speed up Kodi.